 |

-The optimal management strategy for
+The optimal management

-unrelenting hemorrhage produced by unstable
+strategy for unrelenting hemorrhage produced

-pelvic fractures remains controversial.
-The
+by unstable pelvic fractures remains

-basic cornerstones of modern pelvic fracture
+controversial.
+The basic cornerstones of

-management in North America are early
+America are early identification,

-identification, resuscitation with blood and
+resuscitation with blood and blood products,

-blood products, treatment of associated
+treatment of associated injuries and control

-injuries and control of pelvic bleeding with
+of pelvic bleeding with a combination of

-and arterial embolization.
-The published
+embolization.
+The published European

-European approach has emphasized packing of
+approach has emphasized packing of the

-the pelvis through an abdominal approach and
+pelvis through an abdominal approach and

 direct arterial control instead of